DBS Stronger Together Fund

 We want to do our part to help those in need.
 We believe that by standing together, we can overcome this crisis and emerge stronger.

 The pandemic has exacerbated the need for food and daily essentials among segments in Singapore.
-To help, we are partnering non-profit organisations The Food Bank Singapore and ItsRainingRaincoats to distribute up to 700,000 meals to the elderly, low-income and migrant worker communities.
+To help, we are partnering non-profit organisations The Food Bank Singapore and ItsRainingRaincoats to distribute more than 700,000 meals to the elderly, low-income and migrant worker communities.

 Gao Ji F&B Pte Ltd